 Advanced placement credit for physics.
 A. Mechanics B. Electricity and Magnetism.

 A. Astronomy.
 P. Physics.
 Selected topics in astronomy or physics.
 May be an independent study project.
-Credits: 1/4 - 1/2 - 1 Prerequisites: Depends on the topic.
+Prerequisites: Depends on the topic.
+May include a laboratory, depending on the topic.
+The course may be repeated for credit with different topics.